Emilio-Vasquez/Students-Technical-Questions-App/README.md

 ## Overview

-The Technical Questions App is a web-based learning platform developed to support students at Union College of Union County, NJ (UCNJ) in preparing for technical interviews and strengthening their coding and data-related skills.
-It serves as a practice hub for students studying Computer Science, Data Science, and Databases.
+**Technical Questions App** is an interactive coding practice platform built for students at **Union College of Union County, NJ (UCNJ)**.
+Designed to simulate real-world technical interviews, it helps students sharpen their skills in **Python** and **SQL** through hands-on problem solving.

-This platform features an interactive interface where users can register, log in, attempt questions, submit answers, and track their progress.
-It supports both Python and SQL questions and includes an integrated code evaluator for each.
-The entire system emphasizes user experience and secure, isolated code execution.
+Students can register, log in, browse categorized questions, write and submit code directly in the browser, and receive instant feedback.
+The platform features built-in progress tracking and secure sandboxed code evaluation—all wrapped in a responsive, user-friendly interface.

 ## Purpose

-The main goal of this project is to:
+This project was created to:

-- Provide UCNJ students with a self-paced technical interview practice platform.
+- Help UCNJ students practice for coding interviews at their own pace.
-- Expose students to real-world coding challenges in Python and SQL.
+- Build fluency in Python and SQL through real-world challenges.
-- Track student progress over time to help identify areas of improvement.
+- Track individual student progress across categories.
-- Familiarize students with a modern web-based interface and responsive features.
+- Introduce students to a modern, browser-based coding workflow.

 ## Project Structure